The question is not really can you sweeten coffee with honey, it is more should you sweeten your coffee with honey?

 - Chestnut Honey: This is very popular in Italy but is more on the bitter side than a sweet treat – keep that in mind if you are thinking of using this in your coffee, since coffee is naturally bitter.

 - Fireweed Honey: This produces a complex flavor and a very smooth buttery texture and is quite fantastic in coffee.
-It is the most popular forms of honey in America, alongside clove honey.
+It is the most popular form of honey in America, alongside clove honey.

 - Orange Honey: A very nice and light honey with an orange zest.
 Think of it like traditional bee honey meets marmalade.
 It goes well with medium to medium-dark roasted coffee.